cybernetics/JTemplate/README.md

     a = {{a}}, b = {{b}}, c = {{c}}

-the code would produce the following output:
+the example code would produce the following output:

     a = hello, b = 123, c = true